rust-lang/rust/doc/tutorial-container.md

 The container traits are defined in the `std::container` module.

-## Unique and managed vectors
+## Unique vectors

-Vectors have `O(1)` indexing and removal from the end, along with `O(1)` amortized insertion.
+Vectors have `O(1)` indexing, push (to the end) and pop (from the end).
 Vectors are the most common container in Rust, and are flexible enough to fit many use cases.

 Vectors can also be sorted and used as efficient lookup tables with the `std::vec::bsearch` function, if all the elements are inserted at one time and